 Confidentiality of Circulation Records

 All circulation and registration information is kept confidential by the library.
 A patron may see his or her own circulation records only.
-If you wish to keep a record of items you have checked out in the past, you can opt in to save your reading history.
+If you wish to keep a record of items you have checked out in the past, you can opt in to save your reading history on your account on the library catalog.

 Get a library card